sjorsdonkers/toml-jai/README.md

  - Enable custom serialization of types we do not own (external Modules) as we may not be able to add notes or remove members.
  - The same type should be serializable in different ways defined at the procedure call site, not struct definition.
  - Enable data tweaks during serialization as opposed to full copies of nested structure trees (separate structs for serialization and use within the application).
+ - The user should be able to opt-out of the default behavior of handling special types like Toml.Value, Chrono, and SumTypes.
+A user can opt-out by setting a procedure which is a no-op or any procedure that does not call the default_custom_handler.

 In addition to handlers we currently also support making struct members optional through a @TomlOptional note.
-This means there are 2 ways to do the same thing and it also requires the data structure to be modified.
+This means there are 2 ways to do the same thing, it also requires the original Type(_Info) to be modified.
 It is likely this note will be removed when these kinds of operations are better supported through custom handlers.

-`NULL_STRING` is introduced as a customization point as it would otherwise be relatively complicated to catch all cases where pointers can occur.
-Ideally the module parameter would be a Toml.Value, however we can't user module types before the module is loaded, so the null values are limited to strings.
+The context member `toml_null_value` is introduced as a customization point as it would otherwise be relatively complicated to catch all cases where pointers can occur. toml_null_value can be any kind of Toml.Value, by default it is a string of value `"~null~"`.
 Deserialization of the value `"~null~"` for a `*string` member can be surprising as it would result into a null pointer instead of a string with value `"~null~"`.
 The `~`s are added to make it a string that is less likely to occur naturally.
 Alternative sentinel values like and empty table `{}` which is the equivalent of a struct without members are not chosen as due to `@TomlOptional` it is also equivalent to a struct with all optional members.

 ### Lexer